 Recording how Daubenton’s bat populations are doing by walking a route along a 1km stretch of water randomly allocated on two visits in August.
 Lots of opportunities to get involved

-Surveys undertaken by experienced and licenced Bat workers
+Surveys led by licenced Bat workers

-Experienced bat workers count bats in hibernation roosts in January and February each year.
+Licenced bat workers count bats in hibernation roosts in January and February each year.
 Click to see results